eth-brownie/brownie/docs/api-network.rst

     The expected inputs are shown in the method's ``__repr__`` value.

-    Inputs and return values are formatted via methods in the :ref:`convert<api-brownie-convert>` module.
-Multiple values are returned inside a :ref:`ReturnValue<return_value>`.
+    Inputs and return values are formatted via methods in the :ref:`convert<api-convert>` module.
+Multiple values are returned inside a :func:`ReturnValue <brownie.convert.datatypes.ReturnValue>`.

     .. code-block:: python